referencenull/GitHub-Copilot-hands-on-lab/README.md

 **Goal:** Let the Coding Agent do the work.

 <details>
-<summary>🔹 <b>4️⃣ Assign issue to Coding Agent and let it work on the background</b></summary>
+<summary>🔹 <b>3️⃣ Assign issue to Coding Agent and let it work on the background</b></summary>

-Now that the issue is created when can give it to the Copilot Coding Agent and find out what happens:
+Now that the issue is created we can give it to the Copilot Coding Agent to work on and find out what happens:

 - [ ] Click "Assign to Copilot" <br>
       <img width="486" height="265" alt="image" src="https://github.com/user-attachments/assets/db85f0a1-eb39-4d05-ab2a-7e72e5fd73a1" />

-- [ ] Write additional instructions to "Optional prompt" if you like but it is not mandatory
+- [ ] Optional: Write additional instructions to "Optional prompt" if you like
 - [ ] Click "Assign"

 Next we can follow what the Coding Agent is doing: